-At the same time, to make the user experience great, the design should be uncluttered and easy to navigate.
-Too many buttons and a long process to post a question/answer will turn many users away even if your app looks like a work of art.
+At the same time, to make the user experience great, the Q&A app design should be uncluttered and easy to navigate.
+Too many buttons and a long process to post a question/answer will turn many users away, even if your app looks like a work of art.

 Cost to make an app like YOLO

 Here’s the team you’ll need to bring your Q&A app idea to life:

 - 1–2 UI/UX designers